 - 5.1 Discussions between a potential applicant and the Council prior to the submission of an application can be of considerable benefit to both parties, and is regarded as best practice.
-Discussions can take place for a variety of reasons, for example: to establish whether an application can be improved in design, to overcome planning objections, meet relevant neighbour concerns or concerns on matters relating to owner and disorder or noise or the presence of children. - 5.2 It should always be made clear at the outset that pre-application discussions will not bind the Council to making a particular decision and that any views expressed are provisional, until all relevant information is submitted and consultations on it have taken place. - 5.3 Officers will ensure that their advice is not partial, nor seen to be and is in line with Council policy.
+Discussions can take place for a variety of reasons, for example: to establish whether an application can be improved in design, to overcome planning objections, meet relevant neighbour concerns or concerns on matters relating to owner and disorder or noise or the presence of children. - 5.2 It should always be made clear at the outset that pre-application discussions will not bind the Council to making a particular decision and that any views expressed are provisional, until all relevant information is submitted and consultations on it have taken place. - 5.3 Officers will ensure that their advice is not partial, norneither partial, nor seen to be and is in line with Council policy.
 This is because a consequent report could be seen as advocacy for a particular point of view.
 A written attendance note should be made of pre-application discussions, and important telephone conversations and placed on the relevant file.
-Ward Members will be supplied with a copy of formal pre-application advice given by planning officers on prospective major planning applications except where there is a justified request for confidentiality by the potential applicant. - 5.4 To ensure professional advice and maintain impartiality it is highly desirable that Committee members do not take part in pre-application discussions other than in cases of minor development.
-If there are other occasions when Committee members are involved they must be accompanied and advised by professional officers of the Council including a Senior Planning/Licensing Officer.
-The involvement of Committee members in such discussions will be noted by Officers in a written attendance note which must be placed on the relevant file. - 5.5 For the avoidance of doubt, Committee Members are prohibited from negotiating with the applicant.
+Ward Members will be supplied with a copy of formal pre-application advice given by planning officers on prospective major planning applications except where there is a justified request for confidentiality by the potential applicant. - To ensure professional advice and maintain impartiality it is highly desirable that Committee members do not take part in pre-application discussions other than in cases of minor development.
+Committee members are encouraged to participate in pre-application submissions through the 'Developer's briefings to Planning Committee Protocol' in order to gain more information about proposed developments likely to presented to the Planning Committee.
+This pre-application process gives members the opportunity to make applicants aware of specific concerns and for the applicant to respond in a proactive manner, before the application is submitted and without undermining the ability of the members to participate in the decision making process.
+If there are other occasions when Committee members are involved, they must be accompanied and advised by professional officers of the Council including a Senior Planning/Licensing Officer.
+The involvement of Committee members

+- in such discussions will be noted by Officers in a written attendance note which must be placed on the relevant file. - 5.5 For the avoidance of doubt, Committee Members are prohibited from negotiating with the applicant.